MahdiZarrinkolah/vika-cli/apps/docs/README.md

 You can start editing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

-All course content is located in the `/src/data/lessons.ts` file and the `/src/data/lessons` folder.
+All documentation content is located in the `/src/data/lessons.ts` file and the `/src/data/lessons` folder.

-All interview content is located in the `/src/data/interviews.ts` file and the `/src/data/interviews` folder.

 ## Images